 Guilford is a tiny town located in the state of New York.
 With a population of 322 people and just one neighborhood, Guilford is the 942nd largest community in New York.
-Guilford has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Guilford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Guilford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Guilford are a mix of both white- and blue-collar jobs.
 Overall, Guilford is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Guilford who work in teaching (29.22%), office and administrative support (21.92%), and healthcare (19.63%).